The agent OS.

 🧠Framework-native

 Every Hermes plugin works inside a daemon.
-Deer Flow plugins join in Phase 2.
+Deer Flow plugins run alongside via the v0.2.0 adapter.

 📡JSON-RPC 2.0